 Sports-related Head Injury

-Although sports injuries contribute to fatalities infrequently, the leading cause of death from sports-related injuries is traumatic brain injury.
+Although sports injuries rarely contribute to fatalities, the leading cause of death from sports-related injuries is traumatic brain injury.
 Sports and recreational activities contribute to about 21 percent of all traumatic brain injuries among American children and adolescents.

 The 4th International Conference on Concussion in Sport held in Zurich, Switzerland in 2012 defined concussion, a subset of mTBI, as the following: